Travel.State.Gov > International Travel > Learn About Your Destination > Argentina International Travel Information

 Entry/Exit Requirements for U.S. citizens: U.S. citizens need a valid passport to enter Argentina.
 U.S. citizens with expired or damaged passports may not be allowed to enter and could be sent back to the United States at their own expense.
 Private U.S. citizens do not need a visa for visits of up to 90 days for tourism or business.
-Diplomatic or official passport holders must get visas prior to arrival.
+Diplomatic or official passport holders must obtain visas prior to arrival.

-The U.S. Embassy in Buenos Aires cannot help travelers with obtaining Brazilian, Paraguayan or other visas.
-U.S. citizens embarking on a cruise ship from Argentina that includes Brazil in the itinerary will need a Brazilian visa before boarding the ship.
+The U.S. Embassy in Buenos Aires cannot help travelers with obtaining Brazilian, Paraguayan, or other visas.
+U.S. citizens embarking on a cruise ship from Argentina that includes other countries, should verify if they need visas for those countries before boarding the ship.
 For more information, see the Country Specific Information for the country you plan to visit.

 Visit the Embassy of Argentina’s website for visa information at https://eeeuu.cancilleria.gob.ar/en.
 For information about customs rules, please read our Customs Information page and the Argentine Customs page.

 Special Entry/Exit Requirements for Dual Nationals: Different rules may apply to dual U.S.-Argentine citizens, depending on when they became U.S. citizens.
-Visit the Argentine Ministry of the Interior website for the most current information.
+Visit the Argentine Immigration website for the most current information.
 Generally, Argentine citizens are required to depart Argentina using an Argentine passport, including children of U.S. citizens who may be born in Argentina.

 More Information: Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

-Demonstrations are common in Buenos Aires and happen in other cities as well.
+Demonstrations occur frequently in Buenos Aires and take place in other cities as well.
 Protesters often block streets and highways.
-Demonstrations are usually nonviolent, but can turn confrontational.
+Demonstrations are usually nonviolent, but always have the potential to turn confrontational.
 Avoid demonstrations if possible.

 Crime: Street crime is a problem in most cities including Buenos Aires City (San Telmo, La Boca, Retiro, Florida Street), Buenos Aires province, Rosario, and Mendoza.
 Areas with higher levels of violent crime include Rosario, and the Buenos Aires suburbs of Lomas de Zamora, Quilmes, and Moreno.
-Look out for muggers, pickpockets, scam artists, and purse-snatchers who work on the street, in restaurants and hotel lobbies, at bus and train stations, in public transportation, and in cruise ship ports.
+Look out for muggers, pickpockets, scam artists, cellphone and purse-snatchers who work on the street, in restaurants and hotel lobbies, at bus and train stations, in public transportation, and in cruise ship ports.